Rood: Rood screens

 Rood screens developed in the 13th century as wooden or stone screens, usually separating the chancel or choir from the nave, upon which the rood now stood.
 The screen may be elaborately carved and was often richly painted and gilded.
 Rood screens were found in Christian churches in most parts of Europe by the end of the Middle Ages, though in Catholic countries the great majority were gradually removed after the Council of Trent, and most were removed or drastically cut down in areas controlled by Calvinists and Anglicans.
 The best medieval examples are now mostly in the Lutheran countries such as Germany and Scandinavia, where they were often left undisturbed in country churches.

 Rood screens are the Western equivalent of the Byzantine templon beam, which developed into the Eastern Orthodox iconostasis.
 Some rood screens incorporate a rood loft, a narrow gallery or just flat walkway which could be used to clean or decorate the rood or cover it up in Lent, or in larger examples used by singers or musicians.
 An alternative type of screen is the Pulpitum, as seen in Exeter Cathedral, which is near the main altar of the church.

 The rood provided a focus for worship, most especially in Holy Week when worship was highly elaborate.
 During Lent the rood was veiled; on Palm Sunday it was revealed before the procession of palms, and the congregation knelt before it.
 The whole Passion story would then be read from the rood loft, at the foot of the crucifix, by three ministers.

 Few original medieval rood crosses have survived in churches of the United Kingdom.
 Most were deliberately destroyed as acts of iconoclasm during the English Reformation and the English Civil War, when many rood screens were also removed.
 Today, in many British churches, the "rood stair" that gave access to the gallery is often the only remaining sign of the former rood screen and rood loft.

 In the 19th century, under the influence of the Oxford Movement, roods and screens were again added to many Anglican churches.

 Representative examples

-Cross from Linde Church on Gotland (today in the Swedish History Museum) also displays the symbol of a ruler, demonstrating the origin of the name.
+Cross from Linde Church (Evangelical-Lutheran) on Gotland (today in the Swedish History Museum) also displays the symbol of a ruler, demonstrating the origin of the name.